 It is time to stir continuously now – everything moves quickly from this point (in one minute, you’ll be done!).
 You will notice the color of the sugar turns from light caramel to dark brown.
 If it begins to smoke, lower the heat or lift the pot off the stove.

-Stir a couple more times and set aside to cool.
+Step 4: Stir a couple more times and set aside to cool.
 Use immediately or bottle the browning and store in the fridge for later.
-It can last for weeks in the fridge.
+It can last for months in the fridge.

 In T&T, roucou is used as a substitute for browning sauce.
 Roucou is an red extract made from the pigment of achiote or annatto seeds.
 It can be added to marinades or poured in while cooking.